BerndWessels/preact-redux-isomorphic/README.md

 `node dist/server/main`

 This serves via https and requires you to provide your own certificates since it is intended to be for production.

+### Server Side Rendering (SSR)

+The server will only render and serve the site to the client when the `ROOT_STATE_READY_TO_RENDER` action has been dispatched.

+This example dispatches this action once the first `GraphQL Query` had a successful response.

+You can replace that easily with your own custom logic.
+Just make sure you dispatch the `ROOT_STATE_READY_TO_RENDER` action when you are ready to render and serve the site to the client.

 # Contributing